Jimbly/depixel-js/README.md

 * Add a threshold parameter to adjust how close two colors need to be to be consider similar
 * Better handle alpha channels (treat as dissimilar from non-transparent pixels)
 * Fix stretching/scaling due to texel misalignment
+* Add option to pass in a similarity map

 Notes
 * Original GPU code is MIT licensed, the same license may apply here, all original code in this project is additionally released under the MIT License